The government has an attorney, and so should you

 - Indecent Exposure

 Often an officer will contact you before you are charged in hopes of coercing a confession.
 You have the right to have an attorney present during questioning.
 The police don’t warn you of that right because they don’t place you in custody prior to the discussion.
 The police use these strategies in hopes of making their case easier to prove.
 When contacted by the police, it is important to ask for time to confer with Counsel.
 Often this is the time to retain an attorney.
 Richard B. Huttner is an experienced, Denver criminal defense lawyer who handles misdemeanors and felony cases in Denver and across the Front Range of Colorado.
-He offers a free consultation and payment plans.
+He offers free consultation and payment plans.
 Contact Richard B. Huttner for help.